Aptoide/bds-unity-plugin/README.md

 6. You'll be redirected to the _BDS portal_ and have your account confirmed.
 You can now login by pressing the _Login_ button, filling in your details and pressing the _Login_ button again.

 7. Congratulations!
 You're now inside the BDS portal, ready to upload your first app.
 Before that let's get your _BDS Wallet Address_.
-On the left pane click _Wallet_ then click _Deposit AAPC_.
+On the left pane click _Wallet_ then click _Deposit APPC_.
 This will load give you your _BDS Wallet Address_ store it as you will need it later.

 8. Now on the same left pane click _Manage Apps_ and the _Add App_.